rydelpen/breaking-par/README.md

-Anything within the breaking-par repository is Code Academy Practice Projects
+Anything within the breaking-par repository is meant for Code Academy Practice Projects.